Autodesk-Forge/forge-viewmodels/README.md

 ## Run Locally

 Open the **web.config** file and adjust the Forge Client ID & Secret.
+If you plan to deploy to Appharbor, configure the variables (no need to change this web.config file).

 ```xml
 <appSettings>